Skip to main content

 Who this fits.
 Your faith community, whatever it is, gave you a sustained service commitment that is more than a one-time mission trip.
 You have been showing up at the same soup kitchen for six years.
 You run the Sunday school for kids with developmental disabilities.
 You translate at a mosque clinic.
 Your role is persistent, specific, and local.

-Topics That Don't Fit the New Prompt
+Topics That Don't Fit the Current Prompt

 A recycled AMCAS or PA personal statement.
-Admissions committees read the two essays back to back.
+Admissions readers see the two essays back to back.
 If your Life Experiences essay is a 2,500-character compression of your personal statement, the second reader notices within the first paragraph and trusts the rest of your application less.
 This is also why career-changer applicants have to be especially disciplined about carving out distinct territory for each essay.
 And if you are also working on the other new CASPA essay this cycle, our CASPA AI and technology essay guide explains how that one differs from this one.

 How Not to Repeat Your Personal Statement